wp-plugins/crayon-syntax-highlighter/readme.txt

 2. Twilight theme.

 == Changelog ==

+= 1.8.0 =
+* Theme Editor coming soon!

+= 1.7.16 =
+* Running out of revision numbers!
+* Fixed a bug causing default-theme from loading as a font
+* Fixed an issue where the js used to remove inline styles before opening in another window was missing the /g regex modifier
+* Cleaned up loading and event handling in crayon.js
+* Fixed a bug causing code popup to fail
+* Improved CSS language
+* Improved JS language by adding regex syntax, yay!
+* Fixed issues with resizing Crayon and dimensions

 = 1.7.15 =
 * Fixed a bug prevented fonts and themes with spaces from being enqueued.
 Thanks to Fredrik Nygren.